Marvin Gray: Aftermath

 At the time, Marvin Gray weighed 280 pounds, and he continued to be heavily invested in powerlifting for several years.
 His official record in the bench press was 500 pounds, squatting 830 pounds and deadlifting 650.
 In November 1992, Gray was charged with the murder of another prisoner named Daniel Green, who was an informant in a drug case.
 Gray blamed Green's murder on two black cellmates, while five other inmates testified against Marvin.
-However, despite the fact that he was charged with 1st degree murder, Gray was never convicted of Green's murder.
+However, despite the fact that he was charged with first degree murder, Gray was never convicted of Green's murder.
 In early 1993, he was transferred to another prison.

-On July 19, 1993, Gray beat and raped his 27-year-old cellmate Gary Hilton.
-Less than a week later, he committed another similar crime by raping James Mervyn, after which he was transferred to the Colorado State Penitentiary, a special high-security prison where exceptional measures were taken against him.
+On July 19, 1993, Gray beat and raped his 27-year-old cellmate.
+Less than a week later, he raped another inmate, James Mervyn, after which he was transferred to the Colorado State Penitentiary, a special high-security prison where exceptional measures were taken against him.